ibm-cloud-docs/cis/custom-rules-creating.md

 1. [Set up your CLI environment](/docs/cis?topic=cis-cis-cli#-cli-prereqs).

-1. Log in to your account with the CLI.
+1. Log in to your account from the CLI.
 After you enter the password, the system prompts for the account and region that you want to use:

     ```sh
     ibmcloud login --sso